 • Information systems are coordinated, and data is evaluated to improve services and population health, while reducing health care costs.

 In January, 2018, the network included three Federally Qualified Health Clinics and eight nonprofit community service organizations and programs.
 In the following year and a half, the network grew and added an additional 14 community service organizations and had 60 navigators in all.
 As of July 2019, the City of Santa Fe joined as a partner bringing twenty navigators from thirteen community organizations.
-Now the network has over 100 navigators in 50 programs funded by the City and County.
+In 2021 the network has over 200 navigators in 60 plus programs and organizations funded by the City and County.

 Stakeholders meet regularly to define best practices and benchmarks for success in meeting social needs.
 All network navigators are linked by a common software platform to make referrals for services and goods in and out of network and allows for on-line and in-real-time data sharing, communication and reporting.